Susan Fraser

 Susan Barbara "Sue" Fraser (born 15 July 1966 in Aberdeen, Scotland) is a former field hockey player from Scotland, who was a member of the British squad that won the bronze medal at the 1992 Summer Olympics in Barcelona.
 Four years later in Atlanta, Georgia she ended up in fourth place with the national squad.
-She is currently a teacher at Gowriehill Primary School in Dundee.
+She is currently a teacher at Tayview Primary School in Dundee.